alexfoxy/lax.js/README.md

 ### CSS property
 The name of the CSS property you want to animate, for example `opacity` or `rotate`.
 See a list of supporter properties [here](#css-properties).

-### Custom properties using `cssFn`
-Some css properties, for example `box-shadow`, require a custom function to build the style string.
+> Some css properties, for example `box-shadow`, require a custom function to build the style string.
 To do this use the [cssFn](#cssfn-value-number--string) element option.

-### Value Maps
+### Value maps
 The value maps are used to interpolate the driver value and output a value for your CSS property.
-See an example below:
+For example:

 ```javascript
 [0, 200, 800]  // Driver map